-John assumed the position of supporting the financial responsibilities for three charter schools, including Novato Charter School, in July 2018.
-From 2013 to July 2018 he had been the Operations Director at Sebastopol Charter after having served in finance and operations leadership roles in the nonprofit sector.
-Prior to a mid-life sabbatical to pursue graduate studies in education, psychology, and philosophy and to start a family, he was an international business executive with General Electric leading and serving in various management capacities.
+John assumed the position of supporting the financial responsibilities for three charter schools (including Novato Charter School) in July 2018.
+After having served in finance and operations leadership roles in the nonprofit sector, John was the Operations Director at Sebastopol Charter from 2013 to July 2018.
+Prior to a mid-life sabbatical to pursue graduate studies in education, psychology, and philosophy, and to start a family, he was an international business executive with General Electric, leading and serving in various management capacities.

-John is a certified Waldorf teacher having completed his training at Rudolf Steiner College in their San Francisco program where he received his MA in Waldorf Education.
+John is a certified Waldorf teacher having completed his training at Rudolf Steiner College where he received his MA in Waldorf Education.
 He also holds a BA in Economics from Yale University, an MA in Philosophy and Religion from the California Institute of Integral Studies, and a certificate from the Universidad de Sevilla (Spain) where he studied abroad.
-John has lived and worked in Spain, Malaysia, Singapore, and Hong Kong and traveled widely before settling down in northern California, where he has absolutely no desire to board another aircraft ever again.
+John has lived and worked in Spain, Malaysia, Singapore, and Hong Kong, and traveled widely before settling down in northern California.
+He has absolutely no desire to board another aircraft ever again.